Kishon-Valley/Kyle-AI-Vision-Board/ACCOUNT_DELETION_FIX_README.md

 ### 4. Admin Cleanup Utility

-New components and APIs for database maintenance:
+New components for database maintenance:

-- **`api/cleanup-orphaned-records.js`**: API endpoint to check and clean orphaned records
 - **`AdminCleanup.tsx`**: React component for admin use to manage database cleanup
+- **Consolidated API**: Uses the same `delete-account` endpoint for both deletion and cleanup operations

 ## Implementation Steps